 - On the face page, note the administrative supplement PA title and number from the FOA above.

-- Your signing official should send the signed original and the checklist directly to your NICHD program officer, preferably as a PDF file attached to an email.
+- The signing official should send the signed original and the checklist directly to the NICHD program officer, preferably as a PDF file attached to an email.

 - Signatures of both the principal investigator and the signing official are required.

-- If the parent award type has not made the transition to electronic submission, you may use only the PHS 398 forms option shown above.
+- If the parent award type has not made the transition to electronic submission, the request may only use the PHS 398 forms option shown above.